Failed SSDs: Is Data Recovery Possible?

 You’ve finally migrated your storage media to SSD, and you’re perfectly content to enjoy their heightened access speeds and increased reliability.
 No technology is perfect, however, and after hours of seemingly flawless operation, one of your SSDs went out in a spectacular blaze of glory.
 Now the only question is if and how you can recover the data it contained.

-Failed SSDs may be completely distinct from dead hard drives, but in the careful hands of a SSD data recovery service professionals, their contents can be extracted.
+Failed SSDs may be completely distinct from dead hard drives, but in the careful hands of an SSD data recovery service engineer, their contents can be extracted.
 Here are some insights on how.

 How Do SSDs Fail – What Are The Common Issues?